How is my tax bill calculated?

 When are taxes due?

 Real estate tax bills are generated and mailed out by the Kendall County Treasurers Office.
-In Kendall County, property tax bills are paid in arrears, meaning that the bill mailed in the May of 2018 will be for the 2017 tax year.
+In Kendall County, property tax bills are paid in arrears, meaning that the bill mailed in May of 2020 will be for the 2019 tax year.
 The first installment is due in June and the second installment is due in September.
-To pay your taxes please refer to http://www.co.kendall.il.us/treasurer/paying-taxes/
+To pay your taxes please refer to http://www.co.kendall.il.us/offices/treasurer/paying-taxes/

 The township cannot accept tax bill payments.